OMERS Sponsors Corporation (SC) has approved temporary changes to support the funded status of the OMERS Primary Plan:

 - A three-year contribution rate increase for both members and employers, beginning in 2011, following the filing of the 2009 Primary Plan actuarial valuation with regulators this year.

 - Changes to the calculation of benefits members receive if they terminate employment before they're eligible for an pension.
 (This only affects benefits based on service earned after 2012.)

 OMERS pension formula, inflation protection in retirement, survivor benefits and disability benefits are not affected.

-The SC is determining the exact rates for both normal retirement ages (ages 65 and 60), and will consider this issue at its August meeting.
+The SC is determining the exact rates for both (ages 65 and 60), and will consider this issue at its August meeting.